WorldWideTelescope/pywwt/docs/index.rst

 pywwt Reference Documentation
 =============================

-pywwt is the official toolkit for accessing AAS_ `WorldWide Telescope`_ (WWT) from Python.
-WWT is a tool for showcasing astronomical data and knowledge brought to you by the non-profit `American Astronomical Society`_ (AAS), the major organization of professional astronomers in North America.
+The pywwt package is the official toolkit for visualizing astronomical data in Python using `WorldWide Telescope`_ (WWT), a free, open-source astronomy visualization system.
+WWT includes a sophisticated 4D WebGL rendering engine and a cloud-based web service for sharing and visualizing terabytes of astronomical data.
 To learn more about WWT, visit `the WWT homepage`_ or `the WWT documentation hub`_.

 Here's a **live, interactive** copy of the WWT research app that lets you explore `a 25-gigabyte mosaic of the Andromeda galaxy